AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 #### Fall 2018

-  During the fall of 2018, the team tested a benchtop UASB model in the lab.
+  During the fall of 2018, the team tested a bench top UASB model in the lab.
 Because actual sludge granules were not readily available, the team used tapioca to model the sludge blanket.
 Tapioca has similar material properties as sludge, inexpensive and readily available made it a suitable alternate material.
 Tapioca was used to identify preferential paths in the UASB reactor.
 Preferential pathways are the uneven distribution of wastewater flow throughout the reactor; the presence of these make the UASB reactor less efficient.

   The bench top model was a scaled down version of a real UASB reactor, made using Polyvinyl Chloride (PVC).
 The influent was set on top perpendicular to the bottom plate and a hole was drilled at the top of the model connected with a pipe as the effluent.
 The team used ProCoDa software to pump the water through the influent pipe.
 They also added red dye to the initial pulse of water to manually to look for preferential paths.